Online Master of Public Policy degree overview

 Eva Chiang, Ph.D., Public Policy and Administration (P.P.A.)
 Faculty Lead and Program Director

-Our online M.P.P. combines synchronous and asynchronous coursework so that working individuals can connect with their classmates and build a valuable network of public policy professionals without sacrificing their responsibilities.
-Through a mix of virtual live lectures, project-based assignments and individual and group work, students gain hands-on experience with collaborative problem-solving, data collection and research.
+Through a mix of virtual live lectures, project-based assignments and individual and group work, you’ll build hands-on experience in collaborative problem-solving, data collection and research.
+Course activities include:

 Master of Public Policy curriculum & learning outcomes